-The Bank's market and credit risk is managed through its Credit & Risk Management Committee which is chaired by the Chief Credit Officer.
+The Bank's market and credit risk is managed through its Credit & Risk Management Committee which is chaired by the Head of Risk Management.
 The Bank's operational risk is managed through the Board of Directors and the Executive Management Committee, both of which are attended by the NIP Head of Risks & Controls upon invitation.
 In addition, the Bank's conflicts issues, legal risk and reputational risks are managed through the appropriate dedicated committees of Nomura International plc pursuant to its outsourcing arrangements.
-The Bank's financial risk management objectives and policies are disclosed in note 23.
+The Bank's financial risk management objectives and policies are disclosed in note 22.